Extremizers for the Strichartz Inequality for a Fourth-Order Schr\"odinger Equation: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Shuanglin Shao for his valuable input, as well as suggesting the problem to the authors, and thank Dunyan Yan for his valuable support and advice.
 The authors would also like to thank René Quilodrán for pointing out an error in the original version of the paper, as well as providing additional sources for the problem.
-The first author was supported in part by National Natural Science Foundation of China (Grant No. 11871452), and acknowledges the support from UCAS Joint Training Program.
+The first author was supported by China Postdoctoral Science Foundation [Grant Nos.
+GZB20230812 \& 2024M753436].
 This research was completed when the first author was visiting the University of Kansas, whose hospitality is also appreciated.
 The second author received a scholarship from the Office of Graduate Studies at the University of Kansas to assist with this project, and would like to thank the donors who provided for the scholarship.